Bile Duct Injury Lawyer in Washington DC

 The most common type of gallbladder surgery is called laparoscopic cholecystectomy.
 During this surgery, the physician inserts a small light and camera into an incision, and uses the real-time feedback to guide his or her movements to perform the surgery.
 If there is excessive bleeding, scarring, or swelling, it may be difficult to see where the bile duct is.
 Thus, physicians should exercise a high level of care when performing gallbladder surgery to avoid cutting or pinching the bile duct.

-Symptoms of common bile duct injuries include:
+Symptoms of common injuries to the bile duct include:

 - Pain in the abdomen